GMELab/EX-TERR/README.md

 </div>

-3. **All Phenotypes for All Participants**: This file contains cumulative information for all participants.
-The first column in this
+2. **All Phenotypes for All Participants**: This file contains cumulative information for all participants.
+The first column corresponds to the participant ID, while the following columns contains the respective information for each phenotype.
+There as many columns as there are outcome traits.

 <br>